United States Q&A

 In a criminal investigation or proceeding, investigators can seek a discovery stay in civil matters sharing common questions of fact or law.
 The judge presiding over the civil proceeding has discretion as to whether to grant the stay.

-The Clayton Act provides that final judgments entered against a defendant in a civil or criminal antitrust proceeding brought by the government may be used in a later private suit arising out of the same facts as prima facie evidence against the defendant.
+The Clayton Act provides that final judgments entered against a defendant in a civil or criminal antitrust proceeding brought by the government may be used as prima facie evidence against the defendant in a later private suit arising out of the same facts.
 The Clayton Act also gives collateral estoppel effect to judgments in prior actions brought by the Antitrust Division in federal court but not to findings made by the FTC in administrative proceedings.
 Under the doctrine of collateral estoppel, a judgment as to matters actually litigated in an earlier suit is binding in a subsequent suit against the same party involving a different cause of action.

 6 Do immunity or leniency applicants in competition investigations receive any beneficial treatment in follow-on private antitrust cases?